m4tchka/Planned-VN-style-game/README.md

 Take a look at the deployed app [here !](https://react-visual-novel.netlify.app/)

+NB: Images load notably slowly because they're 1500-2000px by 4000px (2-2.5 MB) and then downsized to fit, and in _.png_ format instead of _.jpeg_, this will be fixed at a later date !

-This repository contains the planning and code for a Visual Novel made in React
+This repository contains the planning and code for a Visual Novel made in React.
+The backend for this is currently a WIP.

 <br>